NLnetLabs/cascade/doc/manual/source/architecture.rst

 via Rust's "`fearless concurrency
 <https://doc.rust-lang.org/book/ch16-00-concurrency.html>`_" when needed.

-Cascade outsources PKCS#11 module loading to a separate :program:`kmip2pkcs11` daemon to avoid running untrusted third-party code inside the main Cascade process.
-This eliminates a source of potential instability and unpredictable behaviour, as well as limiting resource usage.

 Flexible Signing
 ----------------

-Cascade does not *require* a :term:`Hardware security module (HSM)` to operate.
+Cascade does not require a :term:`Hardware security module (HSM)` to operate.
 While it is common practice to secure cryptographic key material using an HSM, not all operators use an HSM.
 Cascade is able to use `OpenSSL
 <https://www.openssl.org>`_ and/or `ring <https://crates.io/crates/ring/>`_